5 Health Benefits of Beans—and 5 Surprising Risks

 Health Benefit: Beans can help manage diabetes

 Beans are a superfood for people living with diabetes!
 The balance of complex carbohydrates and protein provides a slow, steady source of glucose instead of the sudden surge that can occur after eating simple carbohydrates, research has found.
-Beans are part of the best foods for diabetics.

 Health Risk: Beans can cause migraines